JGrotex/tci-wi-banking-extension/README.md

 Here you can test the running Service on TIBCO Cloud Integration & Web Integrator and including this Extension using Swagger UI http://www.godev.de/GOLib/swaggUI.html

+Will add the full TIBCO Cloud Integration App here soon, as the WebUI comes now with a APP Export Functionality.

 Attached ZIP contains the first release v.1.2 and can just uploaded under TIBCO Cloud Integration - Extensions